kraxarn/caw/readme.md

 # caw

-Caw (stylised as "caw"), the simple music tracker.
+Caw (stylised as "caw"), the simple music tracker, focusing on synthesised sounds over sampled ones, without trying to emulate specific hardware.

 Kind of, sort of, intended for [chirp](https://github.com/kraxarn/chirp).

 ### Pre 1.0